 TFSA and taxes

-Because TFSAs are literally tax-free savings accounts, most Canadians don’t worry about tax and focus on understanding the rules and contributions.
+Because TFSAs are tax-free savings accounts, most Canadians don’t worry about tax and focus on the rules and contribution limits.
 However, it is worth taking the time to understand the tax mechanisms to avoid any unwanted surprises.